joshualinog/eleventy-tailwind-githubpages-template/README.md

 3. Watch the workflow run and complete successfully
 4. Your site will be available at your custom domain or at `https://yourusername.github.io/repository-name`

-**Why GitHub Actions source?** Your workflow uses `peaceiris/actions-gh-pages@v4` which pushes to a `gh-pages` branch.
+**Why GitHub Actions source?** Your workflow uses the official GitHub Pages deployment actions (`actions/upload-pages-artifact@v3` and `actions/deploy-pages@v4`) which deploy directly to GitHub Pages without needing to push to a separate branch.
 By selecting "GitHub Actions" as the source, GitHub Pages will automatically deploy whatever your workflow publishes.
-This automated process handles building your Eleventy site, compiling Tailwind CSS, and deploying everything seamlessly.
+This modern approach is more secure and doesn't require branch push permissions.

 ## Google Fonts & Typography